How to Find Fishing Spots: Read a Lake Like a Pro | BeAngler

 1. Drop-offs (breaklines)

 A drop-off is where the bottom falls away from shallow to deep.
-Fish use these as highways, sliding shallow to feed and deep to rest.
-The sharper the break, the more it concentrates fish into a narrow band.
-Cast parallel to the edge, not across it, so your lure stays in the strike zone longer.
+Fish use these as highways.
+The sharper the break, the more it concentrates fish.
+Cast parallel to the edge so your lure stays in the strike zone longer.

 2. Points

 A point is an underwater finger of land extending into deeper water.
-It is arguably the single most reliable spot on any lake because it intercepts fish moving along the shoreline.
-Long, tapering points hold fish in spring and fall; sharp points that touch deep water hold them in summer and winter.
+It is the most reliable spot on any lake because it intercepts fish moving along the shoreline.
+Long points hold fish in spring/fall; sharp points hold them in summer/winter.

 3. Humps

-An offshore hump is a high spot surrounded by deeper water, basically an underwater island.
-These are gold in summer because predators stack on them to ambush baitfish, and because almost nobody fishes them.
-You will never find a hump from the bank.
-You need a map.
+An offshore hump is basically an underwater island.
+These are gold in summer because predators stack on them to ambush baitfish, and they are rarely fished by bank anglers.

 4. Weedlines

-The outer edge of a weed bed, where vegetation meets open water, is an ambush wall.
+The outer edge of a weed bed is a classic ambush wall.
 Bass, pike, perch, and walleye all patrol weedlines.
-The depth of the weedline tells you how far light penetrates, which tells you a lot about water clarity and where fish feel safe.
+The depth of the weedline also tells you much about water clarity.

 5. Inflows and outflows